Hive raises $85M for AI-based APIs to help moderate content, identify objects and more – TechCrunch

 As content moderation continues to be a critical aspect of how social media platforms work — one that they may be pressured to get right, or at least do better in tackling — a startup that has built a set of data and image models to help with that, along with any other tasks that require automatically detecting objects or text, is announcing a big round of funding.

-Hive, which has built a training data trove based on crowdsourced contributions from some 2 million people globally, which then powers a set of APIs that can be used to identify automatically images of objects, words and phrases — a process used not just in content moderation platforms, but also in building algorithms for autonomous systems, back-office data processing, and more — has raised $85 million in a Series D round of funding that the startup has confirmed values it at $2 billion.
+Hive, which has built a training data trove based on crowdsourced contributions from some 2 million people globally, which then powers a set of APIs that can be used to identify automatically images of objects, words and phrases — a process used not just in content moderation platforms, but also in building algorithms for autonomous systems, back-office data processing and more — has raised $85 million in funding, and the startup has confirmed that it is now valued at $2 billion.

 “At the heart of what we’re doing is building AI models that can help automate work that used to be manual,” said Kevin Guo, Hive’s co-founder and CEO.
 “We’ve heard about RPA and other workflow automation, and that is important too but what that has also established is that there are certain things that humans should not have to do that is very structural, but those systems can’t actually address a lot of other work that is unstructured.”
 Hive’s models help bring structure to that other work, and Guo claims they provide “near human level accuracy.”

-The funding is being led by Glynn Capital, with General Catalyst, Tomales Bay Capital, Jericho Capital, and Bain & Company, and other unnamed investors participating.
-The company has now raised $121 million, making this latest round a particularly big leap.
+Glynn Capital is leading a Series D of $50 million, with General Catalyst, Tomales Bay Capital, Jericho Capital, Bain & Company and other unnamed investors participating.
+Hive is also confirming a Series C of $35 million led by Tomales Bay Capital in 2020 that included new strategic investments from Bain & Company and Visa.
+The company has now raised $121 million.

-Hive had its start with image identification, and working with companies building autonomous systems.
+Hive had its start with image identification and working with companies building autonomous systems.
 In fact, if you talk with Guo over Zoom, chances are you’ll get a screenshot of some of that work as a background, with cars darting across Golden Gate Bridge.

 These days, however, most of Hive’s activity (pardon the pun) comes around moderation, some of which includes images, but others including text and streamed audio — which is converted into text and then moderated as that would be.
 (The autonomous car modelling is still used as a backdrop, I believe, because it’s a little less disturbing than a content moderation image, as you can see below.)

-In part because it’s a very classic problem that you can imagine will be solved or helped with the use of AI, and in part because it’s such a big issue on the internet today, there are a number of other startups building platforms to help manage online abuse, including harassment, and to help with content moderation.
+In part because it’s a very classic problem that you can imagine will be solved or helped with the use of AI, and in part because it’s such a big issue on the internet today, there are a number of other startups building platforms to help manage online abuse, including harassment and to help with content moderation.

-They include the likes of Sentropy, Block Party, L1ght, and Spectrum Labs, not to mention a lot of tools being built in-house by big technology companies themselves.
+They include the likes of Sentropy, Block Party, L1ght and Spectrum Labs, not to mention a lot of tools being built in-house by big technology companies themselves.
 (Instagram for example launched its latest tools to help users combat abuse in DMs just today: it built the whole thing in-house, the company told me.)

 But as Kevin Guo describes it, what has set Hive apart from the crowd has been the crowd, so to speak.
-Over the last several years, the company has slowly been building up a trove of data by crowdsourcing feedback from some 2 million users, who get paid — either in ‘normal’ money or Bitcoin — to go through various images and items of text in order to identify “abuse” or other things.
+Over the last several years, the company has slowly been building up a trove of data by crowdsourcing feedback from some 2 million users, who get paid — either in “normal” money or Bitcoin — to go through various images and items of text in order to identify “abuse” or other things.
 (Bitcoin started as a fringe offering and now accounts for the majority of how contributors get paid, Guo said.)

 That database in turn powers a set of APIs used by Hive’s customers to help them run their own moderation tools, or whatever workflow requires frequent and rapid identification.